Anoux: Toponymy

 The origin of the name of the village is not clearly established, however several assumptions have been made.

 The first official mention of the name of the commune goes back to the 15th century.
 It is then designated under the names of Aunou, Alnova or Anow.

 The -OW ending of Anow may suggest that the name of the village is of Gallic origin.
 However, it has also been assumed that the name Alnova could be related to the Latin name Alnoleum, meaning place planted with alders.

 Thereafter, Anoux will be designated under the name : Alnowe devant Briey (1437), Anowe (1489), Anoult or Anoul (1519), Anou (17th century), Anould (1669-1670), Anoud or Anoux (1689), Annoux (1756) and then, Anoux (1793).

 Local culture

 The legend of St. Paulinus

 A legend tells that St. Paulinus, the patron saint of Anoux, performed a miracle in the village.
-According to this story, Paulinus of Nola, then bishop of Trier and accompanied by soldiers, was on his way to fight the barbarian invasions.
+According to this story, Paulinus, then bishop of Trier and accompanied by soldiers, was on his way to fight the barbarian invasions.
 While the troop was dying of thirst, overwhelmed by the August sun, a stop was made at Anoux, where the bishop made a spring flow.
 It was nicknamed the Bonne Fontaine (Good Fountain) and the legend tells that its water could cure several diseases.